snapshots

 FROM digitalocean.compute.snapshots

-WHERE snapshot_id = '{{ snapshot_id }}' -- required;
+WHERE snapshot_id = '{{ snapshot_id }}' -- required

-To list all of the snapshots available on your account, send a GET request to/v2/snapshots
+To list all of the snapshots available on your account, send a GET request to/v2/snapshots.

-objects, each of which will contain the standard
+set to an array of snapshot objects, each of which will contain the standard

 snapshot attributes.